FinalFantasy27/FinalFantasy27.github.io/_posts/2021-09-06-HaoWang-and-Russell-on-Philosophy.markdown

     </blockquote>

  <blockquote>
- I would like to begin and end with a classification of what philosophy has to attend to.
-The guiding principle is, I believe, to do justice to what we know, what we believe, and how we feel.
+ <p>I would like to begin and end with a classification of what philosophy has to attend to.
+The guiding principle is, I believe, to do justice to what we know, what we believe, and how we feel.<p>
 Hao Wang, Beyond Analytic Philosophy
        </blockquote>